In This Article

 Most of us have increased spending at the end of the year.
 So instead of putting these expenses on an old card, consider opening a new credit card.
 The increased end of year expenses will help meet minimum spending requirements.
 Not sure which card to apply for?
 To take the guesswork out of this process, the team at 10X Travel compiled a list of the best credit card offers.

 If you are a small business owner, consider paying estimated taxes with a new credit card.
 Yes, there’s a fee.
-But a sign-up bonus, and the points earned will help offset the fee.
-I love my Blue Business Plus Card from American Express and use it to pay taxes.
-The card has no annual fee and earns 2X on everything on the first $50,000 spent each year, so it’s definitely a long term keeper.
+But a welcome bonus, and the points earned will help offset the fee.
+I love The Blue Business® Plus Credit Card from American Express and use it to pay taxes.
+The card has $0 annual fee (see rates and fees) and earns 2X on all purchases on the first $50,000 spent each calendar year and 1X thereafter, so it’s definitely a long term keeper.

 Maximize Shopping Portals